Goal Setting for Neurodivergent Individuals

 Have you ever felt stuck, unable to set a goal, no matter how hard you tried?

-Do you dread goal setting and get frustrated when you cannot seem to decide where you want your life to go?
+Do you dread goal-setting and get frustrated when you can’t decide where you want your life to go?

 Of course!